-Let $X$ be a topological space endowed with the action of a finite automorphisms group $G$.
+Let $X$ be a topological space endowed with the action of a finite automorphism group $G$.
 We consider $\pi:X\rightarrow X/G$ the quotient map.
 It is quite easy to compute the cohomology of $X/G$ with rational coefficients since it is isomorphic to the invariant cohomology $H^*(X/G,\Q)\simeq H^*(X,\Q)^G$.
 However, switching to integral coefficients, several complications appear.
 Let $Y$ be a topological space.
-We denote by $H^*_f(Y,\Z)$ the torsion free part of the cohomology (see Section \ref{nota1} (vi) for the notation). \begin{itemize} \item[(i)] The first problem is to determine the \emph{torsion} of $H^*(X/G,\Z)$. \item[(ii)] The second problem is to find a \emph{basis} of $H^*_f(X/G,\Z)$.
-We are also interested by the \emph{ring structure} of $H^*_f(X/G,\Z)$ which have been modified from the ring structure of $H^*_f(X,\Z)^G$. \end{itemize}
+We denote by $H^*_f(Y,\Z)$ the torsion-free part of the cohomology (see Section \ref{nota1} (vi) for the notation). \begin{itemize} \item[(i)] The first problem is to determine the \emph{torsion} of $H^*(X/G,\Z)$. \item[(ii)] The second problem is to find a \emph{basis} of $H^*_f(X/G,\Z)$.
+We are also interested in the \emph{ring structure} of $H^*_f(X/G,\Z)$ which differs from the one of $H^*_f(X,\Z)^G$. \end{itemize}

 No existing theory solves these problems; nevertheless, we mention a result of Smith which is an important tool for our purpose.
-Smith in \cite{Smith} (see also \cite{Transfers}) has constructed a push-forward map $\pi_*:H^{*}(X,\Z)\rightarrow H^{*}(X/G,\Z)$ with the following properties:
+Smith in \cite{Smith} (see also \cite[Section III.7]{Bredon} and \cite{Transfers}) has constructed a push-forward map $\pi_*:H^{*}(X,\Z)\rightarrow H^{*}(X/G,\Z)$ with the following properties:

 where $d$ is the order of the group.
 We approach the problem by considering groups of prime order $p$ as a fundamental case before investigating more complicated frameworks.
 Then, much information can be obtained from these equations in order to simplify problems (i) and (ii).
 We denote by $H^*_{o-t}(Y,\Z)$ the torsion part of the cohomology without the $p$-torsion part.
-The first property that we can deduced is:
+The first property that we can deduce is:

-Moreover, we can understand the effect of $\pi_*$ on the cup-product pairing in $H^*_f(X/G,\Z)$ (\cite[Lemma 3.6]{Lol3}):
+Moreover, we can understand the effect of $\pi_*$ on the cup-product in $H^*_f(X/G,\Z)$ (\cite[Lemma 3.6]{Lol3}):